kkirerot/dnb_test/README.md

 You will need python version 3.10.6 and pip installed

-THe installations can be found here: https://www.python.org/downloads/windows/
+The installations can be found here: https://www.python.org/downloads/windows/

 after cloning the repository you can open a command window, and navigate to the folder where the manager file is.